Who We Are

-Registration for the 2022 camp season is in progress.
+Registration for the 2023 camp season has not begun yet.

 Our kids love camp so much that we just had to extend the fun beyond the summer.
 During the school year, our camp hosts Horizon Fun-days — special activity days for our campers — along with many of the same staff who helped to make their summers so wonderful.
 Our year-round program makes it possible for our campers to see their friends throughout the year while enjoying summer fun all year long.
 These camp-like activity days include sports, crafts, as well as special shows & programs.
 Some of the Fun-days are family events, where parents and children enjoy the fun-filled festivities together.
 Free transportation is available if needed.
 As with all our programs, Fun-days are offered to our families at no charge.